orf/blog-hugo/content/posts/i-hope-i-hate-this-code.md

 I found this was hampering me while learning Rust.
 I'm in the middle of writing my first Rust project which involves launching a number of individual subprocesses and displaying their output interleaved in the console.
 Rust is a powerful language with a lot of interesting features, and I wanted to try and write idiomatic code from the get-go.
 So for example I started to try and make use of traits and lifetimes to pass references and avoiding cloning, but I found I was spending all my time on this and it was hampering my ability to make something that *worked*.
 Sure, passing a reference to a `String` that has a correct lifetime is more efficient and likely prettier than `string.clone()`, but while learning I don't think you should get stuck on things like this.

 Get it working, then learn how it **should** work.

 Back to my project: I'm taking the stdout from a number of processes spawned via a [rayon parallel iterator](https://docs.rs/rayon/1.2.0/rayon/).
 I want to display the current state of each thread in the console and control how they are displayed.

-For this I wen't with a standard [mpsc channel](https://doc.rust-lang.org/std/sync/mpsc/fn.channel.html) with multiple senders and one receiver:
+For this I went with a standard [mpsc channel](https://doc.rust-lang.org/std/sync/mpsc/fn.channel.html) with multiple senders and one receiver:

 ```rust
 fn monitor_threads(rx: Receiver<(ThreadId, String)>) {